codingpajamas/codingpajamas.github.io/_posts/2015-11-10-basic-nodejs-data-encription.md

 ## Use Case

-SO let's say when a customer order on your ecommerce site.
+Let's say a customer ordered on your ecommerce site.
 You save his email on your database and send him an email too about his order information including a "cancel" link.
 In the cancel link structure, you added the orderid and encrypted email so you can decrypt and use those info later to verify in the database.

 ~~~javascript
 // example cancel link